 State lawmakers can explore opportunities to launch leave programs for family caregivers.
 Such programs should include paid sick leave and paid family leave.
 States also can take action to broaden eligibility for leave and other related employment programs by using the broadest possible definition of family.
-Such action could ensure all types of caregivers, including grandparent and kin caregivers and non-relative caregivers, benefit from these programs.
+Such action would help marginalized groups such as grandparent and kin caregivers, domestic partners, and non-relative caregivers benefit from these programs.